 Figure 1 - Atmospheric Layer Diagram [1]

-The aerosols can arise naturally from natural events and disasters such as volcanic ash, dust from sandstorm and convection reaction of water driven by solar radiation.
+Aerosols can arise naturally from natural events and disasters such as volcanic ash, dust from sandstorm and convection reaction of water driven by solar radiation.
 They can also come artificially from man-made events such as polluted gases from combustion process [3] [4].
 Section 3.2 gives more detail of the properties of aerosols.

 3.2.
 Aerosols Properties

-This section focuses on the aerosol.
+This section focuses on aerosols.
 Aerosols are particles which scatter or absorb optical wavelengths in air.
-They come from natural and man-made sources such as volcanic activities, Sahara dust storms, and fossil fuel combustion.
-There are various sizes and shapes of aerosols spreading from a range of nanometre to micrometre.
-[2].
+They come from natural and man-made sources such as volcanic activities, dust storms, and fossil fuel combustion.
+There are various sizes and shapes of aerosols spreading from a range of nanometre to micrometre [2].
 Figure 2 shows that various physical and chemical conversion activities form different sizes of aerosols and they change both physical and chemical properties of the aerosols.
-For example, the physical mechanisms on the aerosols such as condensation and coagulation change the aerosols to accumulation mode.
+For example, the physical mechanisms acting on the aerosols such as condensation and coagulation change the aerosols to accumulation mode.
 They can be removed by rain-wash or sedimentation depending on their sizes.
 [3].[4]